tytydraco/yessleep/out/The_Downstairs_Window_Wont_Change.md

 Our lives intertwined for about seven months before he collapsed on the job, heart attack.
 He survived, but everyone at the mill who knew him agreed, it was just too close a call, he   got let go with severance, it was finally time for him to retire.

-The problem was, his work being far from town was one thing, he also lived out there and in the aftermath of his heart attack, he couldn't live an hour and a half from the nearest emergency room.
+The problem was, his work being far from town was one thing, but he also lived out there and in the aftermath of his heart attack, he couldn't live an hour and a half from the nearest emergency room.
 He was sad to have to say goodbye to his paradise amongst the pines, having lived in that house for thirty years, alone and happy.
 He built it himself, a dream he had since he was young, he held himself well when it came time to wake up to the unfortunate reality of time, making sure not to cry around any of us.

 I helped him move into the home, but he was only there for three weeks before the next attack; the emergency room was only across the street now, but it still seemed too far away.
 A couple of the guys from the mill attended his funeral, they didn't much like him, but it was just the right thing to do, so they held their tongues until it came time to go home.
 I went home as well, it just so happened that my home was the one belonging to the man in the box.